History of Bolivia: Military rule

 The 1969 death of Barrientos led to a succession of weak governments.
 A coup was led by the military, only to see a countercoup led by leftist Juan José Torres in October 1970.
 His government was quickly subjected to external pressure.
 US Ambassador Ernest Siracusa (who participated in the coup d'état against Jacobo Arbenz in Guatemala in 1954, then was expelled from Peru in 1968, accused of being a CIA man) ordered Torres to change his policies, threatening him with financial blockage.
 The World Bank and the Inter-American Development Bank refuse to grant the Torres government the loans necessary to pursue industrial development work.
 Torres' power was also unstable because he was supported only by a minority of the army and the country's middle class.
 The wealthy classes, part of the army, the right wing of the MNR and the Phalangist party plotted against him.
 After less than a year in power, Torres was overthrown in August 1971 in a bloody coup d'état led by the colonel Hugo Banzer, supported by the Brazilian military regime and the United States.
 Despite massive resistance – both civilian and military – the conservative forces had learned the lessons of the failed October, 1970 uprising, and applied brutality without compunction.

 Banzer ruled with MNR support from 1971 to 1974, when, impatient with schisms in the coalition, he replaced civilians with members of the armed forces and suspended political activities.
 In the basement of the Ministry of the Interior or "the horror chambers" around 2,000 political prisoners were held and tortured during the 1971-1974 military rule.
 The economy grew impressively during Banzer's presidency, but demands for greater political freedom undercut his support.
 He called for elections in 1978 but voting irregularities plunged Bolivia into turmoil once again.
 Elections in 1978, 1979, and 1980 were inconclusive and marked by fraud.
 There were coups, counter-coups, and caretaker governments.

-In 1980, Gen. Luis García Meza carried out a ruthless and violent coup.
+In 1980, General Luis García Meza carried out a ruthless and violent coup.
 His government was notorious for human rights abuses, narcotics trafficking, and economic mismanagement.
-This led to a breakdown in relations with the U.S., which under both the Carter and Ronald Reagan administrations refused to recognize García's government due to its drug ties.
+This led to a breakdown in relations with the US, which under both the Carter and Reagan administrations refused to recognize García's government due to its drug ties.
 Later convicted in absentia for crimes, including murder, García Meza was extradited from Brazil and began serving a 30-year sentence in 1995.